elisemercury/difPy-dev/docs/usage.rst

    (.venv) $ pip install difPy

+View difPy on `PyPi <https://pypi.org/project/difPy/>`_.

 .. _usage:

 Basic Usage
 ----------------

-difPy supports searching for duplicates and similar images within a single or multiple directories. difPy first needs to be initialized and build it's image repository with ``difPy.build``.
+difPy supports searching for duplicate and similar images within a single or multiple directories. difPy first needs to be initialized and build its image repository with ``:ref:`difPy.build```.
 After the ``dif object`` had been created, by applying ``difPy.search``, difPy starts the search for matching images.

 Single Folder Search
 ^^^^^^^^^^